 **Helpful tips and common mistakes

 Who would have thought cheez-its only consisted of 6 ingredients?
 Yes, it's that easy!

 For the type of cheese, I stuck with sharp cheddar cheese since I wanted to make the original cheez-its.
 If you want to recreate one of their other varieties, explore with different cheeses.
 Try swiss, Colby, mozzarella, white cheddar, or cheddar jack for different options (yes those are all real flavors sold!).

 A food processor is a great tool when making the dough; however, you can also use a pastry cutter or your hands.
 The key to making the dough correctly is using ice water.
 You want the dough to remain chilled to prevent the butter from melting.
 Why?
 The tiny pieces of cold butter will melt while baking, creating little pockets of crispy cheez-its.

 The dough itself is easy to make, it's the cutting part that becomes tedious.
 This recipe makes approximately 100 cheez-its, which means you have to cut 100 squares and pierce each one.
 Unfortunately, I do not have a fluted pastry cutter so my cheez-its didn't look exactly like the store-bought versions, but it's the taste that counts!

 Unlike the store-bought cheez-its, these will puff up in the oven.
-Let cool before mixing with the other crackers and seasoning.
-You can be creative with your party mix but I stuck to pretzels, wheat Chex and potato sticks.
+Let them cool before mixing with the other crackers and seasoning.
+You can be creative with your party mix but I stuck to pretzels, wheat Chex, and potato sticks.

 The seasoning for the party mix is a little spicy with a bit of zest.
 In all honesty, the cheez-its themselves did not taste exactly like the store-bought versions; however, once I re-seasoned them, the party mix itself was fantastic!
 Since the seasoning mix already has salt, skip salting the cheez-its when they are finished baking.